doctorfree/MusicPlayerPlus/README.md

 `sudo systemctl enable mpd.socket`

+### System verification checks

+Once the music directory has been set correctly, album art downloaded, music library imported, and `mpcinit sync` has completed initialization, some system checks can optionally be performed.

+* Verify the `mpd` service is running and if not then start it:
+    * `systemctl --user is-active mpd.service`
+    * `systemctl --user start mpd.service`
+* Update the MPD client database:
+    * `mpc update`
+* Verify the `mpd` service is enabled and if not enable it
+    * `systemctl --user is-enabled mpd.service`
+    * `systemctl --user enable mpd.service`
+* Play music with `mpplus`
+    * See the [online mpcpluskeys cheat sheet](https://github.com/doctorfree/MusicPlayerPlus/wiki/mpcpluskeys.1) or `man mpcpluskeys` for help navigating the `mpplus` windows
+    * See the [online mpplus man page](https://github.com/doctorfree/MusicPlayerPlus/wiki/mpplus.1) or `man mpplus` for different ways to invoke the `mpplus` command

 ### Initialize Music Database

 **NOTE:** MusicPlayerPlus version 1.0.3 release 1 and later perform an automated MPD music database initialization during execution of `mpcinit`.